The situation in Gaza, explained

 And right now, no child in Gaza is safe.
 Their right to play, to go to school, and to be protected has been blown apart by a conflict they have no say in.

-This most recent increase in violence also comes following a 16-year blockade – a closure of borders between the occupied Palestinian territory and other countries, including Israel, that seriously limited food, medicine, fuel and other essential supplies from being brought into the occupied Palestinian territories8 – that has had a huge impact on children’s mental health and wellbeing.
+This most recent increase in violence also comes following an 18-year blockade – a closure of borders between the occupied Palestinian territory and other countries, including Israel, that seriously limited food, medicine, fuel and other essential supplies from being brought into the occupied Palestinian territories8 – that has had a huge impact on children’s mental health and wellbeing.

-In 2022, well before the start of the most recent conflict, Save the Children reported that children and young people in Gaza have a constant anxiety about being separated from their parents, with 90% per cent feeling less safe when away from them.9 Additionally, 84% of children reported feeling fearful on at least a daily basis, because of previous outbreaks of violence between Palestine and Israel.10
+In 2022, well before the start of the most recent conflict, Save the Children reported that children and young people in Gaza have a constant anxiety about being separated from their parents, with 90% per cent feeling less safe when away from them.
+Additionally, 84% of children reported feeling fearful on at least a daily basis, because of previous outbreaks of violence between Palestine and Israel.

 What is Save the Children doing in Gaza?

-Save the Children have been providing essential services and support to Palestinian children since 1953 and have had a permanent presence in the occupied Palestinian territory since 1973.
+Save the Children have been providing essential services and support to Palestinian children since 1953 and have had a permanent presence in the occupied Palestinian territories since 1973.

-We provide a variety of different programs including youth and child participation, food assistance, nutrition support, water, sanitation and hygiene, education, and child protection programmes among many more.
+We provide various programs including youth and child participation, food assistance, nutrition support, water, sanitation and hygiene, education, and child protection programs, among many more.

 How can I learn more about what is happening in Gaza and Israel?